dgaubert/express-metrics/README.md

 When one request is handled by one worker, express-metrics measures the response time and send it to the master.
 Then, master receives the data and updates the corresponding metrics.
 Furthermore, master exposes the metrics on port previously configured.

+## Logging
+Logs are sent to 'express-metrics' log4js logger.

 ## Contributions

 Do you want to contribute?.
 Please, follow the below suggestions: